 Once you’ve settled on a camera app or two, the next thing to consider is if you want to use editing apps that allow you to save your work as TIFFs or at least low compression JPGs in order to preserve as much detail as possible.

 Just as the list of camera apps that support TIFF files is somewhat limited, so is the list of editing apps (if not more so).
-Now, if you aren’t a mobile photography purist, you could always open your TIFF tiles on a computer using software such as iPhoto, Lightroom, Photoshop, etc. However, since we are trying to remain true to the spirit of mobile photography here, let’s assume that’s not an option. 😉
+Now, if you aren’t a mobile photography purist, you could always transfer your photos from iPhone to PC, and then open your TIFF tiles on using software such as iPhoto, Lightroom, Photoshop, etc. However, since we are trying to remain true to the spirit of mobile photography here, let’s assume that’s not an option. 😉

 As far as apps that will support editing and saving in TIFF format, the best one that I have come across is Filterstorm.
 This is an app that I am very fond of due to its high level of control over the editing process.
 It is almost like a mobile version of full-fledged editing software such as Lightroom.
 But a proper discussion of Filterstorm is a topic for another day…